weeebr/dizzlefolio/README.md

 **3. Run `docker compose up`**

 It might take a few minutes to pull the Docker images.
-But assuming everything worked as expected, you should now be able to access Investbrain in the browser by visiting:
+But assuming everything worked as expected, you should now be able to access Dizzlefolio in the browser by visiting:

 ```bash
 http://localhost:8000/register
 ```

 Congrats!
-You've just installed Investbrain!
+You've just installed Dizzlefolio!

 ## Chat with your holdings

-Investbrain offers an AI powered chat assistant that is grounded on *your* investments.
+Dizzlefolio offers an AI powered chat assistant that is grounded on *your* investments.
 This enables you to use AI as a thought partner when making investment decisions.

 When self-hosting, you can enable the chat assistant by configuring your OpenAI Secret Key and Organization ID in your [.env](https://github.com/investbrainapp/investbrain/blob/main/.env.example) file.
 Navigate to OpenAI to [create your keys](https://platform.openai.com/api-keys).